 THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE READ OUR DISCLOSURE FOR MORE INFO.

-As I’ve mentioned before, I work as a captain on the Star Fleet boats.
-This past weekend, I was captaining the Star Cruiser on a day with high winds which makes for a bit of chop in Clear Lake.
+Years ago, I was captaining one of the dinner cruise boats out on Clear Lake.
+The day had high winds which made for a bit of chop on the lake.
 As I was approaching the end of the lake and preparing to make my turn to head back towards our marina, I saw a kid in the water, looking like they were struggling to get back on their boat.
 The father jumped in to help and was able to get the kid on board, but the wind pushed the boat away before he could get on board himself.
 His wife and kid were struggling to get the boat moving by themselves and the father appeared quite panicked so we hailed him with our PA, asking if he needed assistance.
 When he said yes, we went into Man Overboard mode.

 If the worst does happen, and either Amy or I get swept off the boat, the other person needs to be able to find them.
 I have an immense amount of trust in both Amy and my ability to handle the boat, and there are some great systems out there to help make finding a MOB easier.